coreboot/coreboot/Documentation/mainboard/purism/librem_mini.md

 ## Intel Management Engine

-The Librem Mini uses version 12.x of the Intel Management Engine (ME) / Converged Security Engine (CSE).
+The Librem Mini uses version 12.x (v1) or 14.x (v2) of the Intel Management Engine (ME) / Converged Security Engine (CSE).
 The ME/CSE is disabled using the High Assurance Platform (HAP) bit, which puts the ME into a disabled state after platform bring-up (BUP) and disables all PCI/HECI interfaces.
 This can be verified via the coreboot cbmem utility:

     `sudo ./cbmem -1 | grep 'ME:'`

 provided coreboot has been modified to output the ME status even when the PCI device is not visible/active (as it is in Purism's release builds).